MA Scenic Art

 The following course-related costs are included in the fees:

-Accommodation and living costs not included in the fees
+Accommodation and living costs are not included in the fees.

 Info and advice regarding potential accommodation and living costs can be found in the General Student Information Handbook